 These ventilation systems are good for dehumidification.
 We want comfort in our homes not an arbitrary temperature.
 24°C can feel like 30°C on a humid day.
-Additionally, a 8°C with 80% humidity can feel like 4°C.
+Additionally, an 8°C with 80% humidity can feel like 4°C.

 Humidity makes warm days feel warmer, and cold days feel colder.
-Moreover, high levels of humidity are breeding conditions for mould and other allergens.
+Moreover, high levels of humidity are perfect breeding conditions for mould and other allergens.

 I hope this gives a glimpse into why we believe the SolarVenti is the best ventilation product on the market.
 Get in touch with us, one of our technicians will happily walk you through it.

 Please note: Commercial SolarVenti units are much larger and are designed to dry products (grains, fruit, wheat, bio mass, bio waste etc) throughout the day.
 With good thermal absorbing materials, a complete system can manage night drying also.